 Play The Harmonica Well, Douglas Tate

 The late Douglas Tate was well known as both a performer of classical music on the harmonica and as the co-designer of the Renaissance chromatic.
 This is not a "how to play the harmonica" book, but it contains a wealth of advice for the player of the chromatic harmonica and much of the material could equally be applied to the diatonic.
 Included are thoughts on the what the harmonica does well and what it does less well, playing posture, projection and tone control, correct use of the button, musical interpretation and much more.
-Don't be put off by the hideous cover design - this book contains information unavailable from any other source.
+Don't be put off by the hideous cover design (which, I should point out, was not chosen by the author), this book contains information unavailable from any other source.
 Click here for more details from Amazon.com

 New Directions for Harmonica, Howard Levy

-You should also check out his DVD "Out of the Box" and if as if that's not enough, you can now take online lessons with the man himself, courtesy of the Howard Levy Harmonica School.
+You should also check out his DVD "Out of the Box" and if as if that's not enough, you can now take online lessons with the man himself.
 For more details, visit his website at: www.levyland.com

 The Ins and Outs of Rhythm Harp, Peter Madcat Ruth